EtzionR/Clustering-by-Silhouette/README.md

 The following graph shows the adjusted sample_size at each step of the loop:
 ![graph](https://github.com/EtzionData/Clustering-by-Silhouette/blob/master/Pictures/sample_size_.png)

-Application of the code can be seen in the file **implementation.ipynb**.
+Application of the code can be seen in the file **implementation_results.pdf**.
 The implementation performed **3D visualization** based on the results, using a code to create three-dimensional outputs **GIF**.
 The visualization code written as part of another project.
 Full details and documentation can be seen here: [**create-3d-graph-gif**](https://github.com/EtzionData/create-3d-graph-gif).
 Example of one of the outputs:

 ![gif](https://github.com/EtzionData/Clustering-by-Silhouette/blob/master/Pictures/example.gif)